chenheinrich/Cosmo_Inference/README.md

 ## Put `spherelikes` package on your path (This won't be needed after we make it pip installable)

-You have two options now.

-Option A - do the following manually:

-    `LIKE_PATH=\$(git rev-parse --show-toplevel)/spherelikes/

-    export PYTHONPATH=$PYTHONPATH:$LIKE_PATH`

-Option B - if your bashrc file is always sourced automatically:

-    `bash setup.sh`
+    `pip install setuptools`
+    `pip install -e . [--user]`

+if you have venv activated and do not have administrative permission:

+    `venv/bin/pip3.7 install -e .`

-Test success with `python -c 'import spherelikes'.
+Test with `python -c "import spherelikes"`

 ## Run a sample cobaya run (must be from the root of this directory):